Queensland electricity deregulation explained

 In simple terms, deregulation of electricity prices in South East Queensland means that energy retailers will now have complete freedom to compete on power prices in the region.
 As far as households are concerned, this increased competition in the energy market could lead to three things:

-3. New energy providers.
-Now that energy retailers will be able to offer more price options and discount offers in the state, Queensland is likely to see new and innovative providers enter the market.
+3. New energy providers: Now that energy retailers will be able to offer more price options and discount offers in the state, Queensland is likely to see new and innovative providers enter the market such as PowerShop, Mojo and Red Energy.

 The state government is set to introduce electricity price deregulation to the Energex area, which is a distribution network that spans across South East Queensland and includes Brisbane, Ipswich, Gold Coast and Sunshine Coast.